hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/REAME.md

 - `EJS` embedded templates
 - or `ReactJS`.

+Obviously, many developers have accountered this issue.
+Lucky for us, `EJS`, `ReactJS` typically solves this problem.
+EJS is an easier choice having less of a laerning curve.

 **Decision:**
 Let's introduce the Embedded Javascript (EJS) middleware template rendering weather data upon client requestt.